drew rongere

 Email: drew.rongere@mcamustangs.org Phone: 763-488-7938

 Drew Rongere was named Athletic Director at Maranatha Christian Academy in November 2021 and took over as Head Volleyball Coach in 2023, leading the team to the most regular season wins in program history.
-He has over 23 years experience in athletics as a director and coach.
+He has over 23 years of experience in athletics as a director and coach.
 “I’m thankful to be a part of the Maranatha Christian Academy family.
 Our main goal as an athletics department is to make sure families have a great experience while being involved in Mustang Athletics.
 We intend to be excellent role models as we encourage our athletes to develop and display strong Christian values through competition,” said Rongere.

-Rongere comes to Maranatha Christian Academy from Minneapolis College where he served as the Director of Campus Recreation & Wellness for 9 years.
+Rongere comes to Maranatha Christian Academy from Minneapolis College, where he served as the Director of Campus Recreation & Wellness for 9 years.

 As a coach, he has trained athletes from the youth level to Division I in a variety of sports including baseball, basketball, football, hockey, soccer, softball, and volleyball.
 He is the current 18-1 Head Coach at MN Select Volleyball Club.
 Last year as the 17-1 Head Coach, his team finished 5th in the country at USAV Nationals in the 17-Open Division.
 Under Rongere’s leadership, his coaching staff has helped hundreds of athletes go on to play at the collegiate level.